 The German media has in the past called Hamas an “extremist Islamic organization”, but in the current conflict between Israel and Palestine, the Western media is calling the organization a “terrorist.”
 This is because the European Union, most of the Western countries and the United States have declared Hamas a terrorist organization.

-Of the Western countries, only Norway and Switzerland have so far not declared Hamas a terrorist organization and have maintained strict diplomatic relations with Hamas.
+Of the Western countries, only Norway and Switzerland have so far not declared Hamas a terrorist organization and have maintained strict diplomatic relations with Hamaz.

 A brief history of Hamas

 Hamas came into being in the 1980s.
-At that time, Hamas, a coalition of Palestinian parties led by Yasser Arafat, was formed in opposition to the Palestine Liberation Organization (PLO).
+At that time, hamaz, a coalition of Palestinian parties led by Yasser Arafat, was formed in opposition to the Palestine Liberation Organization (PLO).

-Hamas won a majority in the Gaza Strip in the 2006 general election and later seized control of the Gaza Strip in 2007 following violent clashes between Fatah and Hamas.
-Since then, the West Bank has been controlled by the Fatah party led by Mahmoud Abbas, and Gaza remains under Hamas control.
+Hamas won a majority in the Gaza Strip in the 2006 general election and later seized control of the Gaza Strip in 2007 following violent clashes between Fatah and hamas.
+Since then, the West Bank has been controlled by the Fatah party led by Mahmoud Abbas, and Gaza remains under Hamaz control.

 Hamas continues its war against Israel from the Gaza Strip, calling it “self-defense.”
 The group and Israel clashed in 2008, 2012 and 2014.